 Unfortunately, for those, whose Positive Maximum Pause is below ten seconds, it could be challenging to develop this new pattern of breathing.
 Sometimes, it is better to postpone this work and make formal breathing exercises the first priority.
 The exercises will raise their Positive Maximum Pause allowing a person to say more on a single exhalation.
 Otherwise, one might become tongue-tied.
 Sometimes, I encourage people to practice a new pattern of breathing by answering my questions.

-Now, Thomas is capable of talking for eight straight hours, which he often does while teaching.
-Talking for many hours sometimes make his breathing deeper but this no longer provokes strong symptoms.
+Thomas became capable of talking for eight straight hours, which he often did while teaching.
+Talking for many hours sometimes made his breathing deeper but no longer provoked strong symptoms.
 For an asthmatic, this is a big accomplishment!
-Also, switching to nasal breathing while talking allows Thomas to save energy and does not make him feel exhausted anymore.
+Also, switching to nasal breathing while talking allowed Thomas to save energy and did not make him feel exhausted anymore.

-What Thomas accomplished is a normal outcome of our Buteyko Breathing Normalization program (Level 1) available via Skype or in person.
+What Thomas accomplished is a normal outcome of our Buteyko Breathing Normalization program (Level 1) available online.